 The demands of parenting are endless.
-Ensuring that a child (or two or three or four) has what he or she needs to grow and thrive can be as thrilling as it is demanding.
+Ensuring that a child (or two or three or four) has what they need to grow and thrive can be as thrilling as it is demanding.
 We want to give our children all the things we didn’t have, to guarantee experiences to shape them into humans that can take on the challenges of the real world.
 But the truth is, sometimes we overdo it.
-Sometimes, instead of adding another toy to the toy box or downloading another educational app on the iPad, all we really need to do is let our children reach for the play thing that doesn’t cost a dime and ensures a lifetime of excellent entertainment: their imagination.
+Sometimes, instead of adding another toy to the toy box or downloading another educational app, all we really need to do is let our children reach for the thing that doesn’t cost a dime and ensures a lifetime of excellent entertainment: their imagination.

-There are days when it feels like growing up in the late 20th century makes me a dinosaur, especially in the eyes of my students.
-For them, life without instant communication, a phone in their backpack at all times, and endless access to the internet seems like life in the stone ages.
-Even in an age when our children have constant, instant entertainment at their fingertips, it is more important than ever to ensure they are receiving an appropriate amount of play time using nothing but their own minds.
+There are days when it feels like growing up in the late 20th century makes me a dinosaur, especially in my students’ eyes.
+For them, life without instant communication, a phone in their pocket at all times, and endless access to the internet seem like life in the Stone Age.
+Even in an age when our children have constant and instant entertainment at their fingertips, it is more important than ever to ensure they are receiving an appropriate amount of playtime using nothing but their own minds.
 Playing pretend gives children the ability to develop crucial skills that they may not build as easily with technology alone.

 While it is important to keep up with today’s technological advances, sometimes the old saying “keep it simple” wins.
 That’s the point of pretend play—simplicity, at least on the surface.
 Who knows what kind of depths your child’s mind is reaching!